 Braising and short ribs were made for one another.
 Short ribs are an inexpensive, tough cut of meat but braising coaxes out their velvety texture and rich, deep flavor.
-The most excellent union is celebrated in this recipe with the addition of creamy polenta and just a hint of saltiness from the Parmesan cheese.
-Get the recipe.
+The most excellent union is celebrated in this recipe with the addition of a rich, sweet and sour balsamic glaze.
+Get the Instant Pot Short Ribs recipe.

-This wonder of a one-pot meal includes enough autumn flavors to satisfy a hunger crowd just in from the cold and enough flavor to impress the most finicky amongst them.
-Chicken drumsticks are braised slowly with root vegetables, garlic, and thyme in a simple recipe that is as easy and inexpensive as it is flavorful and comforting.
-Get the recipe.
+This wonder of a meal is sure to satisfy a hunger crowd just in from the cold and enough flavor to impress the most finicky amongst them.
+Chicken drumsticks are braised slowly with white wine, garlic, and chicken broth in a simple recipe that is as easy and inexpensive as it is flavorful and comforting.
+Get the Garlic Braised Chicken Legs recipe.

 Braising isn’t just for chicken, beef, or pork.
 It’s also a lovely way to transform ordinary root vegetables like the carrots and parsnips in this recipe into a side or main course that is as healthful as it is satisfying.
 Orange juice plus its zest, oregano, and thyme ratchet up the appeal while chicken stock adds depth and nuance.
-Get the recipe.
+Get the Orange-Braised Carrots and Parsnips recipe.

 Brussels sprouts are begging for a long roasting process that transforms them into tender bites of fall flavor while blackening their leaves for just the right amount of crispy toastiness.
 With just six ingredients and a few minutes of preparation time, this is the ideal recipe for a weeknight meal that needs something a little extra.
 Lemons add brightness, punching up the flavor even more.
-Get the recipe.
+Get the Crispy Lemon Roasted Brussels Sprouts recipe.

 Straight out of Tuscany comes this roasted pork loin recipe that will fill your home with a tempting aroma long before the tender meat roasted low and slow with apples arrives at the table.
 Garlic and white wine round out a dish as fitting for a lazy Sunday family day as it is for a weekend gathering of friends.
-Get the recipe.
+Get the Roasted Pork Loin with Apples recipe.